anoopjayadharan/tech-blog/content/posts/launching-mvp.md

 categories: ["DevOps"]
 ---

-Last week, AWS VPC resources were defined in a [Network account](https://www.linkedin.com/pulse/building-connectivity-anoop-jayadharan-che9f/?trackingId=yGJs0C6JdRZMziBoXhFCGQ%3D%3D) and shared across the accounts in the Sandbox OU
+Last week, AWS VPC resources were defined in a [Network account](https://www.linkedin.com/pulse/building-connectivity-anoop-jayadharan-che9f/?trackingId=yGJs0C6JdRZMziBoXhFCGQ%3D%3D) and shared across the accounts in the Sandbox OU <!--more-->

 It's time to launch the `MVP`(minimum viable product).
 The developer has pushed the source code to a Github repo.
 As a DevOps engineer, your task is to build the system and publish the service for initial testing.